g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

     yew::start_app::<TodoList>();
 }
 ```
-A Yew application that has a To-Do list with integration to a backend API is defined by the provided code using `reqwest create` for making HTTP requests.
-The application is structured as a Yew component (`TodoList`) which handles tasks, user input, and interactions.  `TodoList` is a struct that contains the status of a to-do list, which contains one Yew component, a collection of tasks (tasks), and an input variable (input_value).
+A Yew application has a To-Do list with integration to a backend API is defined by the provided code using `reqwest create` for making HTTP requests.
+The application is structured as a Yew component (`TodoList`) which handles tasks, user input, and interactions.  `TodoList` is a struct that contains the status of a to-do list, which has one Yew component, a collection of tasks (tasks), and an `input` variable (`input_value`).
 On the other hand, a `Task` is a struct that contains details regarding each task, such as its identifier (`id`), `description` and whether or not it has been completed (`completed`).
-An `enum Msg` identifies the different message types (events) that can be processed by any component such as adding a task, changing the input value, switching a task’s completed flag, deleting a task, and retrieving tasks from the API.
+An `enum Msg` identifies the different message types (`events`) that can be processed by any component such as adding a task, changing the input value, switching a task’s completed flag, deleting a task, and retrieving tasks from the API.
 These messages are processed in the `update` method which shall change the status of the component and call for a new rendering event.

 The `TodoList` component is set up by the `create` method with no tasks in it and an empty input value.
 In addition, this method calls `fetch_tasks` to bring in tasks from the backend API, which happens asynchronously through the `wasm_bindgen_futures::spawn_local` function.
 The `fetch_tasks` method makes an API request using the `GET` method to help retrieve a list of tasks from the server.
 After fetching the tasks, they are passed as an argument to the `MsgFetchTasks` message that updates the component’s state with this new collection of tasks.
 The methods `add_task_to_api`, `update_task_in_api`, and `remove_task_from_api` serve as placeholders for performing API requests to add, change, or delete tasks respectively.
 Usually, these methods would be involved in sending POST, PUT, or DELETE requests to your backend where the user can truly affect things.